-14010 / 1 0 medule of Monitoring I a de constant Ref.
-No. Reference Location Monitoring Measure Frequency Reporting Period Responsibility Decommissioning Phases MX23 DP Section 3 Prior to decommissioning, a suitably qualified ecologist will complete an invasive species survey of the berms that will be temporarily removed during decommissioning at the turbine delivery accommodation roadway and the junction upgrade adjacent and along the cable route to identify invasive species at joint bay locations where excavation to expose the cabling for removal will be required.
-As required As required Project Ecologist MX24 DP Section 3 The Site Manager in consultation with the ECoW will be responsible for employing the services of a suitably qualified ecologist and any other suitably qualified professionals as required throughout the decommissioning works.
-As required As required Site Manager MX25 DP Section 3 In general, the ECoW will maintain responsibility for monitoring the decommissioning works and Contractors/Sub-contractors from an environmental perspective.
+Table 7-1 S cheaule of Monitoring I Hupusais Ref.
+No. Reference Location Monitoring Measure Frequency Reporting Period Responsibility Decommissioning Phases MX1 DP Section 3 Prior to decommissioning, a suitably qualified ecologist will complete an invasive species survey of the source material used for the site reinstatement works and the junction upgrade adjacent and along the cable route to identify invasive species at joint bay locations where excavation to expose the cabling for removal will be required.
+As required As required Project Ecologist MX2 DP Section 3 The Site Manager in consultation with the ECoW will be responsible for employing the services of a suitably qualified ecologist and any other suitably qualified professionals as required throughout the decommissioning works.
+As required As required Site Manager MX3 DP Section 3 In general, the ECoW will maintain responsibility for monitoring the decommissioning works and Contractors/Sub-contractors from an environmental perspective.
 The ECoW will act as the regulatory interface on environmental matters.
-The Site Manager will be responsible for reporting to and liaising with Roscommon County Council and other statutory bodies as required As required As required ECoW/ Site Manager MX26 EIAR Section 9 Regular inspections of all installed drainage systems will be undertaken, especially after heavy rainfall, to check for blockages, and ensure there is no build-up of standing water in parts of the systems where it is not intended As Required Weekly ECoW MX27 CEMP Section 3 Training and supervision of drivers to ensure smooth machinery operation/driving, and to minimise unnecessary noise generation during the decommissioning phase.
+The Site Manager will be responsible for reporting to and liaising with Kerry and Cork County Councils and other statutory bodies as required As required As required ECoW/ Site Manager MX4 EIAR Section 8 Regular inspections of all installed drainage systems will be undertaken, especially after heavy rainfall, to check for blockages, and ensure there is no build-up of standing water in parts of the systems where it is not intended As Required Weekly ECoW MX5 CEMP Section 3 Training and supervision of drivers to ensure smooth machinery operation/driving, and to minimise unnecessary noise generation during the decommissioning phase.
 As Required As Necessary ECoW

 Ref.
-Reference Location Monitoring Measure Frequency Reporting Period Responsibility MX28 CEMP Section 4 Daily general visual inspections of site operations and inspections of all watercourses within the site and in the surrounding area by the ECoW or a suitably qualified and competent person as delegated by the ECoW Weekly / As Required As Necessary ECoW MX29 EIAR Section 7 Prior to the start of decommissioning and/or the breeding bird season, contractors would be made aware of the ornithological sensitivities within the Site (particularly with regard to the potential presence of sensitive breeding species) and undertake surveys for nesting birds throughout the decommissioning period that is within the nesting season and set up and monitor appropriate exclusion areas whilst nests of relevant species are in use.
-Prior to the subsequent breeding season As Necessary Project Ornithologist
+Reference Location Monitoring Measure Frequency Reporting Period Responsibility MX6 CEMP Section 4 Daily general visual inspections of site operations and inspections of all watercourses within the site and in the surrounding area by the ECoW or a suitably qualified and competent person as delegated by the ECoW Weekly / As Required As Necessary ECoW